-It is recommended that landlords and prospective landlords should always contact Her Majesty's Revenue and Customs (HMRC) or a qualified accountant in order to obtain specialist information and advice.
+The Student Accommodation Service recommends that landlords and prospective landlords should always contact Her Majesty's Revenue and Customs (HMRC) or a qualified accountant in order to obtain specialist information and advice.

 If you rent a property to students, any money you earn from this is classed as 'unearned income' and will be liable for income tax.